-Uniform Complaint Procedures are distributed to every student and family in the Student - Family Handbooks that are sent home every year.
-Procedures are distributed at parent-teacher meetings, and to new students as part of the enrollment process.
-Procedures and forms are available at every SPS school site and the SPS Home Office.
-UCP are distributed to classified and certificated employees at the beginning of each school year.
-UCP are distributed in different languages to students of school where 15% or more students speak a primary language other than English.
-SPS also provides an annual written notification of the UCP to advisory committees, private school officials, and other interested parties (i.e., Adult Education).
+Uniform Complaint Procedures are available on the SPS website, and. procedures and forms are available at every SPS school site and the SPS Home Office.
+UCP are made available in different languages to students of school where 15% or more students speak a primary language other than English.